 Isn't cold brew coffee just synonymous with iced coffee?
 Since a lot coffee shops are known for serving fancy coffees, it's quite hard to differentiate cold brew vs iced coffee.

-That's why this article aims to compare cold brew vs iced coffee from the recipe, preparation, serving, up to its taste.
+That's why this article aims to compare cold brew vs iced coffee from the coffee beans, recipe, preparation, serving, up to its taste.

 When we talk about cold brew vs iced coffee, the main difference is their brewing process.
 The cold brew uses cold water to brew the coarsely - grinded coffee beans for about 12 hours, producing a less acidic and less bitter coffee.
 While an iced coffee involves brewing the coffee grounds with hot water in just 2 to 4 minutes, resulting to a more acidic, brighter-tasting but cheaper coffee.

-To make a better understanding, let's first find out how cold brew vs iced coffee differ in recipe and preparation.
+To make a better understanding, let's first find out how cold brew and iced coffee differ in recipe and preparation.

 There are 3 ways to make a cold brew using:

-When we say high quality coffee beans, you might be wondering on what is the best coffee beans for cold brew.
+When we say high quality coffee beans, you might be wondering on what the best coffee beans for cold brew are.